Shaftesbury and Fontmell Magna

 MB, BS, Bsc, DCH, MRCGP, DTM&H

 Dr Ward qualified from the University of London and the Royal Free Hospital in 1994 and worked in hospital medicine for some years before training to be a GP in Devon.
-Duncan was a GP Partner in a practice in London before deciding to relocate to Sherborne with his wife Dr Anne-Marie O'Carroll, they both work as GP Partners at the surgery through a job share arrangement.
+Duncan was a GP Partner in a practice in London before deciding to relocate to Sherborne with his wife Dr Anne-Marie O'Carroll.
 Since his move to Dorset, Duncan has been working in Yeovil.
 In his spare time Duncan enjoys Opera and travel with his family.

 |Dr Julian Rippin|